Restream/reindexer/fulltext.md

 |   | Translit                     |    int   | Relevancy of the match in translit                                                                                                                                                                                                                        |       90      |
 |   | Synonyms                     |    int   | Relevancy of synonyms match                                                                                                                                                                                                                               |       95      |

 ### Text splitters
 Reindexer supports two algorithms to break texts into words: `fast` and `mmseg_cn`.

-Default `fast` algorithm is based on the definition of a word in the form of a alpha (from supported Unicode subset), number and an extended character, everything else (whitespaces, special characters, unsopported Unicode subsets, etc) will be threated as a delimiters.
+Default `fast` algorithm is based on the definition of a word in the form of an alpha (from supported Unicode subset), number and an extended character, everything else (whitespaces, special characters, unsupported Unicode subsets, etc.) will be treated as a delimiters.

 Reindexer supports the following unicode block codes / extra symbols: